minio/mint/README.md

 ## Run Mint

-Docker is need to run mint.
+Docker is needed to run mint.
 Install and setup Docker by following the steps [here](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).

 To run Mint image, use the `docker run` command.
 For example, to run Mint with Minio Play server as test target use the below command